-Role for auto-created users: This field allows you to choose permission setting selected in the role for auto-created Users.
-These users can get a different permission setting later from a Kapost Admin.
+Default Role for auto-created users: This field allows you to choose the default role for autocreated users.
+Kapost Admins can change this role later as well.

 Destination Validation: Check to enable strict verification of the "Destination" attribute of the SAML assertion